neuecc/Utf8Json/README.md

 ---
 Utf8Json generates object formatter dynamically by [ILGenerator](https://msdn.microsoft.com/en-us/library/system.reflection.emit.ilgenerator.aspx).
 It is fast and transparently generated at run time.
 But it does not work on AOT environment(Xamarin, Unity IL2CPP, etc.).

 If you want to run on IL2CPP(or other AOT env), you need pre-code generation. `Utf8Json.UniversalCodeGenerator.exe` is code generator of Utf8Json.
-It is located in `packages\Utf8Json.*.*.*\tools\(win|mac|linux)\Utf8Json.UniversalCodeGenerator.exe` or includes for unity's package.
+It is exists in releases page's for unity.zip.
 It is using [Roslyn](https://github.com/dotnet/roslyn) so analyze source code and created by [.NET Core](https://www.microsoft.com/net/) for cross platform application.

 ```
 arguments help: